d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 Many functions are valid norms and different norms encode different notions of size.
-The Euclidean norm that we all learned in gradeschool geometry when calculating the hypoteneuse of right triangle is the square root of the sum of squares of a vector's elements.
+The Euclidean norm that we all learned in elementary school geometry when calculating the hypotenuse of right triangle is the square root of the sum of squares of a vector's elements.
 Formally, this is called [**the $L_2$ *norm***] and expressed as